-This risk seems to be increased more in cases in which cholestasis was diagnosed earlier in pregnancy and in cases with higher bile acid levels.
+This risk seems to be increased more in cases in which ICP was diagnosed earlier in pregnancy and in cases with higher bile acid levels.
 There is a higher chance of needing admission to a NICU or Special Care Unit after birth and delivery should be planned at a hospital that can manage these infants.

 Older studies prior to active treatment of patients diagnosed with ICP showed a high risk of maternal hemorrhage following delivery.
 This was speculated to be due to decreased vitamin K absorption, which is associated with cholestasis of pregnancy.
 Newer studies since the condition has been actively treated have not shown any increase in risk of hemorrhage.
-Vitamin K supplementation is no longer recommended routinely in pregnancies complicated by cholestasis without any other evidence of increased risk of bleeding (easy bruising, abnormal blood clotting testing).
+Vitamin K supplementation is no longer recommended routinely in pregnancies complicated by ICP without any other evidence of increased risk of bleeding (easy bruising, abnormal blood clotting testing).

 Stillbirth (Intrauterine Fetal Demise)